 "The weird HarmoniQ stuff?" she asked, trying to keep her voice casual.

 "Among other things."
 He pulled on his jacket, the leather creaking.
 "You should come next time.
-Hear what they're saying—about the patterns they're seeing buried within it."
+Hear what they're saying—about the patterns they're seeing inside it."

-"Maybe," she said, though they both knew she wouldn't.
+"Maybe," she said.
+They both knew she wouldn't.
 She watched him head for the door, noticing how carefully he stepped around her protruding interface setup.
 Last night's urgency had settled into something quieter, uncertain, neither of them sure what to say.

 He paused at the door to slip on his shoes.
 "You know you can talk to me, right?
 About Florence, about whatever's been going on?"